bubblesbeebee/SPRINT/data dictionary jwt.md

 4. A value of 1 for multiple_thiazide_starts indicates that the patient had at least one more thiazide prescription after their first one.
 5. concurrent_start and thiazide_solo_start are mutually exclusive; if one is 1, the other must be 0.

-# Data Dictionary for BP Diff Analysis
+# Data Dictionary for delta BP Analysis

 | Variable Name | Description | Data Type | Possible Values |
 |---------------|-------------|-----------|-----------------|